AntonStoeckl/dynamic-streams-eventstore-go/README.md

 #### Currently missing

-The _OccurredAt_ timestamp is currently created in the DB, this should be passed in from the application.
+The _OccurredAt_ timestamp is currently created in the DB, this should be passed-in from the application.
 The table name (_events_) is currently hardcoded in the postgres engine implementation.
+No support for _metadata_ yet.
+The FilterBuilder does not support concatenating predicates with OR (more below).

 More storage engines, like MongoDB, might follow ...

-### Running the tests

-- **Functional Tests**: Functional tests for the even store included which showcase how the event store can be used in production
-- **Benchmarking**: Performance testing utilities included
-- **Docker Support**: Ready-to-use Docker Compose configuration for testing and benchmarking

 ## Tech Stack